-Meanwhile one of the court's officials Haman had succeeded in becoming the "second man" of the empire.
+Meanwhile one of the court's officials Haman had succeeded in becoming the "second man" in the empire.
 All the king's servants had to bow down to Haman from then on - only Mordechai did not.

-And because of this insult to Haman provoked by Mordechai, Haman decided to have all the Jews killed all over the Persian empire.
+And because of that insult to Haman provoked by Mordechai, Haman decided to have all the Jews killed all over the Persian Empire.

-The king had already confirmed it... the day of the pogrome was supposed to be found out by drawing lots...

-Mordechai sent news to Esther that she should go and see the king and intervene in favour of her people.
+The king had already accepted... the day of the pogrom was supposed to be found out by drawing lots... when Mordechai sent news to Esther that she should go and see the king and intervene in favour of her people.

-Although the appearance at the king's without being asked can cause a death penalty to everybody - no matter who it is - Esther dared to do so.
+Although the appearance at the king's without being asked can cause death penalty to everybody - no matter who it is...
+Esther dared to do so.